Click Here To Join Our Telegram Channel for FREE daily tutorials!

 And a word about excuses.
 Okay, a few words, because there are oh-so-many excuses.

-Unless I am going to be struck by lightening or die of hypothermia because I’ve gotten soaked in sub-zero temperatures, I walk.
+Unless I am going to be struck by lightning or die of hypothermia because I’ve gotten soaked in sub-zero temperatures, I walk.
 There are many days that I look out the window at the gray skies and think, oh, man, I don’t want to walk today!
-But I do it any way.
+But I do it anyway.
 Why?

 You aren’t made of sugar.
 You aren’t going to melt.
 Just walk.